efplay/falling-shooting-star/README.md

 - **JavaScript: logic and interactivity 🎮

 ---
-## 📩 Contact
+## 📩 Info
-Have any questions or feedback?
-Feel free to open an issue or contact the repository owner.
-Let’s make this game even better together! 🤝
+### You can also remove the comments to make the stars move to the left creating a sense of space.

 ---